Fast FPT algorithms for vertex subset and vertex partitioning problems using neighborhood unions: Comparing boolean-width to rank-width and clique-width

 Rank decompositions and parameters are defined as in Definition~\ref{def_f_width} when the cut function is $\rho_G$, the so-called \emph{cut-rank} function~\cite{O05,OS06}. \begin{definition}[Rank-width] \emph{For a vertex subset $A\subseteq V(G)$, $\rho_G(A)$ is defined as the logarithm in base $2$ of the number of pairwise different vectors that are spanned -- via $GF[2]$-sums -- by the rows (resp.\ columns) of the $A \times V(G) \setminus A$ submatrix of the adjacency matrix of $G$.
 The $\rho_G$-width of $G$ will be called the {\sl rank-width} of $G$ and denoted by $rw(G)$.} \end{definition}

 Unlike the boolean-cut function, note that the value of the cut-rank function is always an integer.
 For fixed $k$, given a graph $G$ we can in $O(n^3)$ time \cite{HO08} decide if $rw(G) \leq k$ and if so find a decomposition of this width, meaning that the problem of computing rank-width is FPT when parameterized by rank-width.
 In this section, we show how one can approximate optimal boolean decompositions with rank decompositions.
 More precisely, we will prove for every graph $G$ that $\log rw(G)\leq \beta w(G)\leq \frac{1}{4}rw(G)^2+\frac{5}{4}rw(G)+\log rw(G),$ with the lower bound being tight to a constant multiplicative factor.
 We first investigate the relationship between the cut-rank and the boolean-cut functions.
 The following lemma can be derived from a reformulation of~\cite[Proposition 3.6]{BTV08}.
-For the sake of completeness, we will give a complete proof using the new terminology. \begin{lemma} \cite[Proposition 3.6]{BTV08} Let $G$ be a graph and $A\subseteq V(G)$.
-Let $nss_G(A)$ be the number of spaces that are $GF[2]$-spanned by the rows (resp.\ columns) of the $A \times V(G) \setminus A$ submatrix of the adjacency matrix of $G$.
-Then, $\log\rho_G(A)\leq\beta_G(A)\leq\log nss_G(A)$.
-Moreover, it is well-known from linear algebra that $nss_G(A)\leq 2^{\frac{1}{4}\rho_G(A)^2+\frac{5}{4}\rho_G(A)}\rho_G(A).$ \end{lemma} \begin{proof} This proof is an adaptation of the one given in~\cite[Proposition 3.6]{BTV08} to the terminology used in this paper.
-Let $M$ be the $A\times V(G)\setminus A$ submatrix of the adjacency matrix of $G$.
-Let $\{a_1,a_2,\dots,a_{\rho_G(A)}\}$ be a set of vertices of $A$ whose corresponding rows in $M$ define a basis of $M$.
-Then, it is clear from definition that $N(a_1)$, $N(a_2)$, \dots, $N(a_{\rho_G(A)})$ are pairwise distinct, and from that the first inequality follows, namely $\rho_G(A)\leq2^{\beta_G(A)}$.
+For the sake of completeness, we will give a complete proof using the new terminology.